 Global Grant Scholars

 The purpose of the Global Grant Scholarship program is to support international study at the graduate level.
-The new grant model builds on the very best of Rotary's Ambassadorial Scholar history.
-The new Global Grant Scholarship has a shorter processing time frame, expands the opportunities available for scholars and simplifies the rules.
-If District 5970 has allocated DDF for Global Grand Scholarships in a given Rotary year, the District Scholarship committee will solicit applications and interview and process prospective candidates the prior year.
+The grant model builds on the very best of Rotary's Ambassadorial Scholar history.
+The Global Grant Scholarship has a shorter processing time frame, expands the opportunities available for scholars and simplifies the rules.
+If District 5970 has allocated DDF for Global Grant Scholarships in a given Rotary year, the District Scholarship committee will solicit applications and interview and process prospective candidates the prior year.
 Qualified candidates for Global Grant Scholarships are scholars who:

 Possess excellent leadership skills and potential;